 Furthermore, even interest rate caps are not safe from drastic interest rate hikes.
 For instance, the HIBOR-based mortgage is protected by a cap.
 However, when the HIBOR increases, so too does the HIBOR-based mortgage cap, allowing the Hong Kong mortgage rates to increase more than before.

-Should you have any questions or be interested in Lendela’s diverse range of services, don’t hesitate to get in contact with us.
+Should you have any questions or be interested in Lendela’s diverse range of personal loan services— from comparing loan offers and finding the best interest rates to applying for a loan - don’t hesitate to get in contact with us.